danburkert/honeycomb/proxy-integration-tests/README.md

 To run the test suite against a specific backend implementation, the `defaultAdapter` property in the application configuration file must be configured to the desired backend.

-For example, to run the integration tests against the HBase backend ensure that the `honeycomb.xml` contains:
+For example, to run the integration tests against the HBase backend ensure that the `honeycomb.xml` file contains:

 ```XML
 <defaultAdapter>hbase</defaultAdapter>